Morzy/FoodTruck/README.md

 There are two projects.
-One is UI “next-detail”, one for API “backend”.
+One is UI “next-detail”, one for API “demo”.

 next-detail Script: